 RCCG has three primordial defining qualities which each parish is encouraged to model viz: Prayer, Evangelism / community outreach and a life–style of holiness.

 Governance of RCCG in Ireland

 The headquarters of the Mission is located at the JFK Industrial Estate in Dublin 12.
 For ease of administration, the Mission is divided into three (3) Provinces, nine (9) Zones and twenty–four (24) Areas.
 Each Province is headed by a Provincial Pastor, a Zone is headed by a Zonal Pastor and an Area is headed by an Area Pastor who is assisted by an Assistant Area Pastor.
 Apart from this each Province has three Zones under it.
-A Zone is made up of at least two Areas, in most cases, and each Area has at least five parishes under it.
+A Zone is made up of at least three Areas, in most cases, and each Area has at least two to four parishes under it.
 A parish is headed by a parish pastor.
-The parish pastors report to an area pastor.
+The Parish Pastors report to an area pastor.
 Area Pastors report to Zonal Pastors who in turn report to the Provisional Pastors.
 The Provisional Pastors report to the Regional Pastor who looks after the entire Region and reports to the General Overseer of the Mission.